jgmalcolm/jgmalcolm.github.io/_drafts/negotiations.md

     * What's the minimum you think is reasonable to offer without offending?

+* Don't be afraid to ask for their reasoning.
+"Why do you think that's a reasonable price?"
+"How did you come up with that timeline?"

 * Determine what's important and what's giveaway
   * Make a list of the things that are non-negotiable from your perspective.
     * Rank order them.